datarobot/datarobot-user-models/tools/r2d2/README.md

 r2d2 is not really a model, it is a testing program which interpret the prediction requests as actions to execute inside the drum environment.

-r2d2 expects is input dataframe to contain the 2 columns: "cmd" and "arg".
+r2d2 expects an input dataframe to contain the 2 columns: "cmd" and "arg".
 The "cmd" column is supposed to contain the name of the command to run.
 The "arg" column is supposed to contain an argument to pass to the command.